 The human brain is naturally wired to focus on the problems that we encounter throughout our lives so that we can make corrections to cognitive and behavioral errors, live more effectively, and avoid potentially hazardous situations.
 Unfortunately, this natural tendency to focus on the negative largely shapes the collective mindset of society, which is based upon the ideas of separation, competition, and fear.
-If we want move beyond this way of thinking, towards higher levels of fulfillment, we have to take definitive steps to rewire our brains to think positively.
+If we want to move beyond this way of thinking, towards higher levels of fulfillment, we have to take definitive steps to rewire our brains to think positively.
 One way that we can initiate this transformation is by consciously asking life-affirming dinner conversation questions when we are eating with our loved ones.
-Ronald Reagan is famously quoted as saying, “All great change in America begins at the dinner table,” and undoubtedly we can enhance our lives by creating enriching dinner table conversation.
+Ronald Reagan is famously quoted as saying,

 The Human Brain’s Bias Towards the Negative:

 The negativity of the nightly news shows precisely why the human brain has a bias toward negative events, situations, and circumstances.
 Whenever we sit down to watch a local or national news broadcast, we certainly know that we will be bombarded with reports about tragic stories and sad occurrences.
 In much the same way that the day’s events are portrayed in the news, the human brain has evolved in a way to react stronger to negative stimuli in our environments.
 Psychologists call this phenomenon the negativity bias.